icpctools/icpctools/CDS/README.md

 stream but will stay connected afterward, thus allowing any subsequent clients to connect faster.
 "Eager" will connect immediately and stay connected even when there are no clients - using up lots of resources, but allowing clients to always connect as fast as possible.

 * webcam: an optional template for the URL at which the CDS should access team webcam streams.
-The URL template may include the characters _{0}_, which will be replaced with the team id by the CDS.
+The URL template may include the substitution _{0}_ or _{host}_, which will be replaced with the team id by the CDS.
 See the desktop attribute for further details.

 * webcamMode: an optional string ("lazy", "lazy close", or "eager") that tells the CDS how to access the webcam stream.
 See the desktopMode attribute for further details.

 * audio: an optional template for the URL at which the CDS should access team audio streams.
-The URL template may include the characters _{0}_, which will be replaced with the team id by the CDS.
+The URL template may include the substitution _{0}_ or _{host}_, which will be replaced with the team id by the CDS.
 See the desktop attribute for further details.

 * audioMode: an optional string ("lazy", "lazy close", or "eager") that tells the CDS how to access the audio stream.